 For a business management software with a focus on CRM, pick Bitrix24.
-It has everything you need to start working right away: process management, internal chat, document collaboration.
+It has everything you need to start working right away: process management, internal chat, and document collaboration.
 Despite feeling like an ecosystem, the interface can pose some difficulties for first-time users.

-Bitrix24 offers a lot of CRM features that are otherwise paid in most project management tools.
+Bitrix24 offers a lot of CRM features that you’re charged for in most project management tools.
 Some users have reported only a few useful apps in the marketplace that add value to the platform.
 This recommends it as a good entry point for a small team, but not for a mid-to-large one with established processes.

-There’s a Free plan with limited functionalities, no seat cap.
+There’s a Free plan with limited functionalities and no seat cap.
 Paid plans start at $17/user/month for 2 users.
 There’s also a standard Business plan that costs $54.9.month for 50 users.
-On-premise installing is available as well, with different price tags for each plan.
+On-premise installation is available as well, with different price tags for each plan.

 Kissflow projects is a core offering of Kissflow.
 It contains basic project management features like lists, Kanban boards, and organizational matrixes for team hand-offs.
 The visual format is quite appealing, with custom task statuses that are easy to follow.

 Many users complain about a lack of accurate reporting, with old data that can’t be retrieved if it passes a certain date.
 It also gets slow at a large number of tasks added, which caters it more to small teams with few monthly projects.

 - Free plan – Limited to 3 users and 1 project, contains the list, Kanban, matrix views.

 - Starter plan – Costs $35/month for 5 users and 5 projects; $5 for every additional user.
-2FA available for increased security.
+2FA is available for increased security.